-In 2014, the DLCC recycling program diverted 243.5 tons of waste from landfills of a total 428.5 tons of waste generated, achieving an annual diversion rate of 56.8%.

-By weight, diverted materials in 2014 were as follows:
+In 2015, the DLCC recycling program diverted 190 tons of waste from landfills of a total 361 tons of waste generated, achieving an annual diversion rate of 52.6% (Figure 10).
+See Figure 11 for a breakdown of the DLCC's waste stream.
+By weight, diverted materials in 2015 were as follows:

-Cardboard: 27.1 tons
+- Cardboard: 40.8 tons

-Commingled Glass / Plastic / Aluminum:
+- Commingled Glass / Plastic / Aluminum: 50.9 tons

-55.0 tons

-Wood Pallets: 11.8 tonsBuilding Materials: 78.5 tons
+- Wood Pallets: 12.8 tons

+- Building Materials40: 28.1 tons

-Compost: 61.1 tons
+- Compost: 49.4 tons

-Miscellaneous: E-waste: 0.4 tons
+- Waste to Landfill: 170.2 tons

-Additionally, 7.1 tons of food were donated to local food banks, and 2.4 tons of used cooking oil were converted into biofuel.
+Additionally, 5.5 tons (1.5%) of food was donated to local food banks, 2.1 (0.6%) tons of used cooking oil was donated for conversion into biofuel, and 0.4 tons (0.1%) of E-waste was generated.

-(2014 waste stream components)

 Although the environmental impacts associated with the recycling program cannot be accurately tracked in full at this time, energy saved by manufacturers and total emissions mitigation as a result of recycling activities can be estimated using the EPA's Waste Reduction Model (WARM).
-The factors used in WARM are based upon comparisons between typical lifecycle impacts of manufacturing processes using raw materials and of those using recycled content3.
-2014 diversion of cardboard, paper, glass, plastic, aluminum, and compost was responsible for an estimated savings of 350 mT CO2e.
-An estimated total of 3,329 mT CO2e has been avoided since recycling began in 2005, including 99 mT CO2e as a result of composting and 1,877 mT CO2e as a result of recycling 613 tons of wood, paper, and cardboard.
+The factors used in WARM are based upon comparisons between typical lifecycle impacts of manufacturing processes using raw materials and of those using recycled content.41 2015 diversion of cardboard, paper, glass, plastic, aluminum, and compost was responsible for an estimated savings of 375.5 MT CO2e.
+An estimated total of 3,705 MT CO2e has been avoided since recycling began in 2005.